The creators of “Love Radio”

 “Musekeweya made them see it was better to forgive than to stay angry.’’

 April 7th 2014, twenty years ago to the day since the beginning of the genocide in Rwanda saw the launch of Love Radio: Episodes of Love & Hate – a new transmedia documentary that explores the process of reconciliation in post-genocide Rwanda.

-In this edition of Submarine Channel Profiles, we speak with Eefje Blankevoort and Anoek Steketee, the creators of Love Radio, about the real story of Musekeweya that inspired them to make this web documentary and the creative process behind creating a documentary that echoes both the fictionalized struggles of the soap’s characters and the very real stories of reconciliation in post-genocide Rwanda.
+We speak with Eefje Blankevoort and Anoek Steketee, the creators of Love Radio about the real story of Musekeweya that inspired them to make this web documentary.
+We address the creative process behind creating a documentary that echoes both the fictionalized struggles of the soap’s characters and the very real stories of reconciliation in post-genocide Rwanda.

 You can follow Love Radio, stay up-to-date with the documentary episodes and more by following the Love Radio Twitter,Love Radio Facebook and by signing up for the mailing list over at www.loveradio-rwanda.org